Positive spoof Lehmer factorizations: Our main result

-\begin{theorem}[Theorem \ref{Intro Theorem 1}] Let $r$ be a positive integer.
-There exist only finitely many nontrivial positive Lehmer factorizations with $r$ bases.
+\begin{theorem} Let $r$ be a positive integer.
+There exist only finitely many nontrivial Lehmer factorizations with $r$ bases.
 Moreover, these Lehmer factorizations can be explicitly and verifiably computed in finite time. \end{theorem}

 \begin{proof} Let $r$ be a positive integer.
-It suffices to prove that there are only finitely many nontrivial $k$-Lehmer factorizations with $r$ bases, since by Lemma \ref{Lemma: Only finitely many values for k given r} we can iterate $k$ from $2$ to $2^{r} - 1$.
+It suffices to prove that there are only finitely many nontrivial $k$-Lehmer factorizations with $r$ bases, since by \Cref{Lemma: Only finitely many values for k given r} we can iterate $k$ from $2$ to $2^{r} - 1$.
 We now present an algorithm which generates all such $k$-Lehmer factorizations.